 Applications for awards from the NRC Research Associateship Programs are reviewed by panels of experts in broad discipline areas: Chemistry; Earth and Atmospheric Sciences; Engineering, Applied Sciences, and Mathematics; Life Sciences; and Physics.
 Each application is read by a minimum of 3 panelists.
 Panelists assess the quality of an application, the likelihood for success, and the contribution of the research to the mission of the sponsoring federal laboratory.
-Graduate and postdoctoral applicants are evaluated on the basis of demonstrated ability as a student and on their potential for making contributions as an independent scientist.
+Postdoctoral applicants are evaluated on the basis of demonstrated ability as a student and on their potential for making contributions as an independent scientist.
 Senior applicants are evaluated on the basis of proven ability and demonstrated research accomplishments.
 Evaluations are made without regard to age, sex, marital status, national origin, creed, racial group, or ethnic group.

 Each panelist will assign a numerical score based on a number of factors (see below).
 The applicant’s final score is an average of all reviews.
 Scoring is on a 100-point scale; only applicants scoring 60 or above can be considered for awards.
 Sponsoring laboratories offer awards to the highest scoring applicants first and continue to make awards until available slots are filled.

 In the review process each applicant is evaluated on the following elements:

 Panelists review the appropriateness of the applicant’s training for the proposed research:

 *Senior applicants are not required to submit transcripts.

 - Educational background (degrees, transcripts*, honors and awards)